 We are making education better for students in Catawba County by addressing barriers to learning and enhancing healthy development.

-Student Services professionals, such as school counselors, school social workers, and school nurses, provide services that remove barriers that prevent students from learning.
+Our Student Services professionals, such as school counselors, school social workers, and school nurses, provide services that remove barriers preveningt students from learning.
 Our department provides prevention, intervention, transition, and follow-up services for students and families.

 School counselors are an important part of our school family and provide valuable assistance and support to all students.